oniyukii/anxiety/scenes/act3.md

 b: no no no no no no

 n: QUESTO CAPITOLO HA DUE POSSIBILI FINALI.
-ONE IS *VERY, VERY BAD.*
+UNO È *MOLTO, MOLTO BRUTTO*.

 b: NO NO NO NO NO NO NO NO NO NO NO NO NO NO